Costa Rican Construction Standards

 Thinking of renovation?

 The charm of the traditional construction is desirable to many foreigners.
 Nonetheless, the aura of that old world charm sometimes clouds a buyer’s decision-making process.
 Some folks feel that remodeling to upgrade older construction will be easy.
 Most of the older construction in Costa Rica is concrete with steel rebar reinforcement inside the walls and floors.
 Remodeling this type of sturdy construction is very labor intensive.
-The local laborers aren’t as inexpensive as they used to be.
+The local laborers are more expensive than they used to be.

 There are some serious facts about construction standards that buyers must consider and discuss with their contractor before buying an older home with the idea of upgrading, such as: